-BTC 553.
-BIOT 5131. ‡Critical Reading I. One semester hour.
-This course exposes students to current research published in major scientific journals.
-Students will learn how to read and interpret methodologies and results published by other scientists.
-This course will provide the student with a thorough understanding of the strengths and limitations of scientific writing.
+‡Critical Reading I. 1 CH.
 This course is the first of a two-course sequence and introduces the student to basic organization of scientific papers and how to identify the questions being addressed based on the scientific method.
+Student learn the strengths and limitations of scientific writing.

-BTC 554.
-BIOT 5132. ‡Critical Reading II.
-One semester hour.
+‡Critical Reading II.
+1 CH.
 This course exposes students to current research published in major scientific journals.
 Students will learn how to read and interpret methodologies and results published by other scientists.
-This course will provide the student with a thorough understanding of the strengths and limitations of scientific writing.
-This course is taught at a higher level than Critical Reading I and focuses on critiquing and developing opinions on scientific articles.
 Although this is the second of a two-course sequence, the first course (Critical Reading I) is not a prerequisite.
 This course is team taught with a different instructor facilitating the discussion each week on a topical paper of choice.